EtaCassiopeia/tvi-charging-back-office/README.md

 Layers are a great feature of ZIO but sometimes providing layers could be a bit difficult. `zio-magic` facilitates providing the layers but automatically resolving the dependencies between different layers and wiring them together.

-Note: A simple authentication mechanism has been added to the project to demonstrate the idea of limiting the access to the restricted endpoints
+Note: A simple authentication mechanism has been added to the project to demonstrate the idea of limiting access to the restricted endpoints

 ## How to run